 A: Yes, if the cancellation is related to COVID-19, but please contact your Co-op Program first.
 The Co-op Program will connect with your employer, as there may be other options (later start date, working remotely, postponing to the Fall term).

-Q: What if I want to stop looking for a work term this Summer?
+Q: What if I want to stop looking for a work term?

 A: You can elect to halt your seeking activities, but please contact your Co-op Program to discuss, as there may be other options (pausing your search for a few weeks, etc.).